leanderloew/cursors-devcontainer-ruff-starter/README.md

 # cursors-devcontainer-ruff-starter

 This repo is a simple starter template to get you started with a devcontainer using Cursor.
 You can clone it as is and click on "re-open in devcontainer" to get started.
-You will immediatly have access to:
+You will immediately have access to:
-1. Deployment ready dockerized modern python environment
+1. Deployment ready dockerized modern Python environment
-2. Acces to a Jupyter Notebook inisde of VS-Code in that container.
+2. Access to a Jupyter Notebook inside of VS-Code in that container
-3. Accces to run and debugging your code in the container.
+3. Access to run and debug your code in the container
-4. Advanced linting and formatting (ruff + pylance) (Highlighting incorrect imports, accessign non available properties, etc...)
+4. Advanced linting and formatting (ruff + pylance) (Highlighting incorrect imports, accessing non-available properties, etc.)

 It includes:

-- Package managment using micromamba and Python 3.13
+- Package management using micromamba and Python 3.13
-- Docker Setup enabling you to bring your own base container (I use one installed with seleniumbase, but you can easily replace this with one brining pytroch or any other complicated dependencies)
+- Docker Setup enabling you to bring your own base container (I use one installed with seleniumbase, but you can easily replace this with one bringing pytorch or any other complicated dependencies)
 - Dev Container setup with:
-    - M1 support (running on amd64), I found a lot of packages don't properly support ARM.
+    - M1 support (running on amd64), I found a lot of packages don't properly support ARM
-    - VSCode extensions to get you running.
+    - VSCode extensions to get you running
     - Jupyter Notebook support
     - Auto format on save (ruff)
     - Advanced linting (ruff + pylance)
-    - Git / SSH support, forwaring the ssh agent to the container.
+    - Git / SSH support, forwarding the ssh agent to the container
-    - Also, as someone coming from

 ## Running a FastAPI server locally
 - Open a terminal in VS-Code / the container